JustinZ26/HearChat/README.md

 ## Current Features

-1. **Hold to voice command:** User can hold anywhere on the screen for 1 seconds, the app will run voice recognition command that will record the user's command. currently, the avaiable command are:
+1. **Hold to voice command:** User can hold anywhere on the screen for 1 seconds, the app will run voice recognition command that will record the user's command. currently, the available commands are:
   - **"reply"** — send a message.
   - **"unread"** — announce the number of unread messages.
   - **"who"** — identify the who is the other party.